ArtOshchepkov/ArtOshchepkov/README.md

 ## 🚀 What I've built

 **[Map AI](https://interactive-map-ai.com)** — Interactive demographic map of the USA
-ETL pipeline processing the entire US census dataset: 100+ parameters → 3M geographic cells.
-AI chat powered by Mapbox MCP + custom MCP server.
-2,000 MAU.
+I built this from zero as CTO — designed the overall architecture, hired and managed the team, and wrote the core backend myself.
+The platform processes the entire US census dataset (100+ demographic parameters across 3M geographic cells) via a Spring Batch ETL pipeline.
+On top of that: an AI chat agent powered by Mapbox MCP and our own MCP server, subscription billing, OAuth2 auth, and an SEO strategy that grew organic traffic 20x.
+Grew to 2,000 MAU in 2 years.

 **[Ticon](https://ticon.co)** — Vehicle traffic analytics platform
-GPS track processing pipeline: terabytes of raw data → structured insights via Hidden Markov Model map matching.
-Handles 100k+ points per report in under 2 minutes.
+Designed and built a GPS track processing pipeline that extracts structured data from terabytes of raw location data using a Hidden Markov Model map matching algorithm — the same topic as my Master's thesis.
+Handles 100k+ points per report in under 2 minutes, achieved through deep profiling and iterative optimization.

 **[TrafficZoom](https://trafficzoom.co)** — Traffic analytics product
-Contributed to the development of individual traffic data processing modules.
+Contributed individual traffic data processing modules.

 **[WC In Time](https://t.me/wcintime_bot)** — Find the nearest toilet, anywhere
 300,000+ locations from OpenStreetMap.
 Geospatial search via PostGIS.
 Available globally on Telegram.